Can Traditional Herbal Medicine Help With COVID-19?

 - Keep surfaces clean, particularly door handles, handrails and eating surfaces.
 COVID-19 may be spread to people after touching contaminated surfaces. ref 4

-- Don’t put your hands on or in your mouth.
+- Don’t put your hands on or in your mouth unless you wash your hands with soap and water first.
 It only takes one viral spore from an infected surface to infect you.

 - Don’t touch the handrail on stairs or escalators, in public places if you do, wash your hands with soap and water or use hand sanitiser.